dukeoflaser/ActiveRecordAssociations/README.md

 >> mushroom_kingdom.characters << goomba
 >> goomba.world
 => #<World id: 1, name: "Mushroom Kingdom">

 >> goomba
 => #<Character id: 3, name: "Goomba", world_id: 1>

 >> mushroom_kingdom.power_ups << mushroom
 >> mushroom_kingdom.power_ups << fire_flower
 >> fire_flower.world
 => #<World id: 1, name: "Mushroom Kingdom">
 ```

-So our associations are starting to come together - as long as we tell the parent.
-So how about the association between our characters and our powerups?
+So our associations are starting to come together - as long as we are giving our information to the parent and not the irresponsible child.
+So how about the `has_many through:` association between our characters and our powerups?
 ```ruby
 >> mario.power_ups.first.name
 => "Mushroom"
 ```
 Seems to work.
 What about asking our fire flower which characters have access to it?

+If we look back to our generated methods, we see that it is the `has_many` macro that gives our ____s method.
+Our PowerUp has many characters and our characters will have many powerups through their world.

 ```ruby
 >>fire_flower.characters.first.name
 => ActiveRecord::StatementInvalid: SQLite3::SQLException: no such column: characters.power_up_id: